orbbec/OrbbecSDK_v2/README.md

 To enhance performance and accommodate the diverse needs of our customers, the Orbbec SDK has been open source since version 2.0.0.
 For projects currently utilizing version Orbbec SDK v1.x that are considering an upgrade to Orbbec SDK v2.x, we advise using the pre-compiled binaries available in the [Release](https://github.com/orbbec/OrbbecSDK_v2/releases) page.
 This ensures a seamless transition and maintains consistency with your existing setup.

 We have made every effort to maintain backward compatibility with our APIs.
 However, in pursuit of enhanced performance and an improved user experience, we have made necessary updates.
 Some interfaces have been removed or altered due to infrequent use or design imperfections.
-These changes are intended to be minimally disruptive and should not interfere with the standard functionality of the SDK.
-How to migrate from Orbbec SDK v1 to the open-source Orbbec SDK v2,Please refer to the [orbbecsdkv1_to_openorbbecsdkv2 document](docs/tutorial/orbbecsdkv1_to_openorbbecsdkv2.md).
+These changes are intended to be minimally disruptive and should not interfere with the standard functionality of the SDK. **How to migrate from Orbbec SDK v1 to the open-source Orbbec SDK v2**,Please refer to the [orbbecsdkv1_to_orbbecsdkv2](docs/tutorial/orbbecsdkv1_to_openorbbecsdkv2.md) document.

 Additionally, a comprehensive overview of the API changes from Orbbec SDK v1.x to v2.x.x can be found here: [api_changes_at_v2.x.x](docs/api/api_changes_at_v2.x.x.md).

 If you prefer to continue with Orbbec SDK v1.x, you can still access the pre-compiled binaries on our [Orbbec SDK](https://github.com/orbbec/OrbbecSDK) repository.
 Nonetheless, we encourage you to consider transitioning to Orbbec SDK v2.x.
 This move will allow you to take advantage of  improved and new features and ensure ongoing support.
 Our dedication to v2.x is part of a broader strategy aimed at delivering robust long-term support, fostering an open-source community, and driving innovation.

+Starting from October 2025 (Orbbec SDK v2 Version v2.5.5), we will begin upgrading devices that use the OpenNI protocol to the UVC protocol, enabling them to work with the Orbbec SDK v2.
+Devices that have already been upgraded include the Astra Mini (S) Pro, and future upgrades will cover the Gemini E, Gemini UW, Gemini EW, DaBai Max, DaBai Max Pro, DaBai DW, DaBai DCW, DaBai DCW2, and DaBai DW2.
+If you were previously using the OpenNI SDK, please refer to [How to Upgrade OpenNI Protocol Devices to UVC Protocol and API Usage Guide](docs/tutorial/opennisdk_to_orbbecsdkv2.md) document for detailed instructions on switching to Orbbec SDK v2 after upgrading your device firmware to the UVC protocol.

+After these devices are upgraded to the UVC protocol, their firmware major version number will be 2 (e.g., v2.x.xx).

+**Notes**

+- A version of v2.x.x (major version 2) indicates firmware using the UVC protocol, which requires the Orbbec SDK v2.
+- A version of v1.x.x (major version 1) indicates firmware using the OpenNI protocol, which requires either the OpenNI SDK or Orbbec SDK v1.

 ### 1.1 Supported Platforms